guireibar/teamcity-documentation/topics/system-requirements.md

 ### Requirements to Linux-based Agents

 The Linux user who runs an agent process must be able to run the `shutdown` command (for the agent machine reboot and shutdown functionality when running in a cloud environment).
 If you are using `systemd`, it should not kill the processes on the main process exit (use [`RemainAfterExit=yes`](https://serverfault.com/questions/660063/teamcity-build-agent-gets-killed-by-systemd-when-upgrading)).
-See also [how to set up automatic agent start under Linux](setting-up-and-running-additional-build-agents.md#Automatic+Agent+Start+under+Linux).
+See also [how to set up an automatic agent start under Linux](setting-up-and-running-additional-build-agents.md#Automatic+Agent+Start+under+Linux).

 ### Build-related Permissions